chimera-linux/chimera-linux.github.io/_docs/faq.md

 Python syntax is also flexible and adjustable enough to make for a nice syntax for templates without having to invent yet another DSL that would introduce its own bugs and need its own parsing.

+## So, why use a BSD-based userland anyway?

+While coreutils may seem lightweight enough to not cause any issues already, there are some specific reasons the system uses a BSD-derived userland.
+The primary one is probably that the code of the BSD versions is overall much cleaner and easier to read.
+There are no cursed components such as gnulib, the codebase is leaner, and more aligned with the project's goals.

+Other reasons include helping the goal of improving software portability, as using a different userland tends to expose a lot of assumptions in various codebases, as well as improving bootstrappability and additional convenience; the core userland tools are not just coreutils, but also a a lot of tools around that (findutils, grep, sed, and so on) and some of those actually already introduce undesired dependencies into the bootstrap path.
+In Chimera, all those tools are neatly wrapped in a single package that depends on very little, while providing pretty much all functionality one needs to get things done.
+This means we are not only replacing the GNU utilities, but we also have a replacement for things such as Busybox at the same time, re-using the same environment to power our initramfs and other components.

+Some people may also say that the BSD licensing is its own benefit.
+We do not say that, because as far as core userland goes, the licensing is more or less meaningless for us and we could easily live with the GPL.
+Therefore, this is largely a technical decision for us.
+While the benefits may seem small to some, they are there, and they matter to the project.

+However, using an alternative userland is not and never was the project's primary selling point.
+The userland tools are a means to an end, and the end is creating a well-rounded, general-purpose, practical operating system that addresses various real issues that Linux distributions tend to have.
+The tools simply exist to help us get there eventually.